 Google Optimize is the free version of the enterprise solution Google Optimize 360.
 It’s Google’s A/B testing and personalization platform.
 Like most A/B testing platforms, it allows users to run experiments and test variations of a site in order to optimize the conversion funnel and users’ experience.
-Moreover, it natively integrates with Google Analytics, that makes it much easier to access the data from GA and give more advantages over other testing tools.
+Moreover, it natively integrates with Google Analytics, which makes it much easier to access the data from GA and gives more advantages over other testing tools.

 What’s the difference between Optimize and Optimize 360?